4 Strategies for Balancing Work At Home and Kids

 I’m doing a bit of vision planning and just wondered if you’d be willing to share some details about how you’ve made your life work as a homeschooling mom while also wearing another hat (or two or three!).
 How do you make time to work?

-Learning to compartmentalize is something I’m still learning to practice consistently, but I’ve found that when I do, I don’t feel overwhelmed.
+Learning to compartmentalize helps me not feel as overwhelmed.
+It is something I’m still learning to practice consistently, but I’ve found that when I do, balancing work at home and kids is easier.

-What I mean by this is: When it’s school time in the morning, that’s my focus.
-I’m learning not to check my email during that time because it may distract me and leave me feeling pulled in more than one direction.
+When it’s school time in the morning, that’s my focus.
+I’m learning not to check my email during that time because it distracts me and I end up feeling pulled in more than one direction.
 I do go on FB or Instagram and post things, but I’m finding more and more that I need to pull back from that too and make sure my kids are getting my full attention.
 Once we’re done with school, then I focus on the projects I have.